goset33/Be-Jesus/README.md

 ## What is this?

-This mod was created specifically for a video on the YouTube channel **https://www.youtube.com/@goset33**

 The mod makes you feel like Jesus in the world of Minecraft.

 ## What does this mod add?